andrewtheart/DiskActivityMonitor/HELP.md

 ### Notifications do not appear

-- Confirm `enableNotifications` is true.
+- Confirm notifications are enabled in this user's dashboard settings.
 - Check Windows notification settings and Focus Assist/Do Not Disturb.
 - Confirm the tray app is running.
 - Inspect `%ProgramData%\DiskActivityMonitor\toast-error.log` if it exists.